someodd/intramaze/CONTRIBUTING.md

 If you change anything be sure to check that things still build in Docker, `nix-build`, and `nix-shell`.

+If you are contributing, please work within `nix-shell`.

 Try to stay within the `nix-shell` to keep all of our environments the same.

 Here are some nice things about the Nix shell: